 “It’s time for Congress to repeal the NICS check.
 Given that more than 95 percent of the initial stops are for mistaken identity, it is clear that NICS is not keeping guns out of criminals’ hands,” GOA’s Pratt said.

-The ATF spokesperson declined to say whether this monitoring program with the FBI is ongoing.
+The ATF spokesperson declined to say whether the monitoring program with the FBI is ongoing.
 The FBI didn’t respond to a request for comment.